European Men's and Women's Artistic Gymnastics Individual Championships

 The European Men's and Women's Artistic Gymnastics Individual Championships are an artistic gymnastics championships for male and female gymnasts from European countries organised by the European Union of Gymnastics.
-It was first held in 2005 and has been held biennially since then in odd-numbered years.
+They were first held in 2005 and have been held biennially since then in odd-numbered years.
 These championships occur in years between the European Men's Artistic Gymnastics Championships and the European Women's Artistic Gymnastics Championships, which have been held in even-numbered years since 1990.